matthewpanizza/BoostedUnbrickFirmware/README.md

 }
 ```

 After getting the code uploaded, I desoldered the connector-side CAN lines from the Boosted PCB and attached them to the CAN analyzer.
-Then I powered up the Boosted PCB so the ESC was supplied with 48V, and with that the ESC came to life and allowed the motors to spin.
+Then I powered up the Boosted PCB so the ESC was supplied with 48V, and with that, the ESC came to life and allowed the motors to spin.
 Rscullin's emulation did the trick for getting the ESC to operate.

 <img src="Pictures/WheelSpin.gif" width="25%">